WebAssembly/design/AstSemantics.md

 However, WebAssembly includes enough functionality to support reasonable library implementations of the remaining required operators.

-When the result of any arithemtic operation other than `neg`, `abs`, or `copysign` is a NaN, the sign bit and the fraction field (which does not include the implicit leading digit of the significand) of the NaN are computed as
+When the result of any arithmetic operation other than `neg`, `abs`, or `copysign` is a NaN, the sign bit and the fraction field (which does not include the implicit leading digit of the significand) of the NaN are computed as
 follows: